thekamilpro/kppwpush/README.md

 ## Example use

+At first, you need to initialise the module by calling ```Connect-KpPwpush```, if not providing any parameters, it connects to pwpush.com server.

 Create new password push with password 1234 which expires after 3 days (and default 5 views):

 ```ps1